-Ark aims to remove the barriers to enter the blockchain space posed by complex technology, and wants to accelerate adoption of the technology woldwide.
-Ark wants to achieve this with an ecosystem in which multiple blockchains built within ARK Core code can link together, or work independently on an easily scalable and flexible network.
+Ark aims to remove the barriers to entering the blockchain space posed by complex technology and wants to accelerate the adoption of the technology worldwide.
+Ark wants to achieve this with an ecosystem where multiple blockchains built within ARK Core code can link together or work independently on an easily scalable and flexible network.

-Voting for a delegate is very easy to do, via either the desktop or mobile wallet.
-Rewards for voting differ per delegate you vote for, some share more rewards than others.
-I used to vote for delegates and received a return of about 9.85% anually.
+Voting for a delegate is very easy to do, this can be done either the desktop or mobile wallet.
+Rewards for voting differ per delegate.
+Some share more rewards than others.
+I used to vote for delegates and received a return of about 9.85% annually.

-The team currently consists of 38 team members from 12 different countries.
-The team is divided between the executive team, senior managers, development team, marketing & design, communications, advisors and advocates.
+The team currently consists of 38 members from 12 different countries.
+The team is divided between the executives, senior managers, development team, marketing & design, communications, advisors and advocates.

 Ark also offers monthly updates to keep its token holders and community involved.
 Binance recently announced to be supporting staking ARK within their platform.
-ARK is also the first blockchain company to be incorporated in France as a cooperative society (SCIC).
-I recommend anyone that is interested in Ark’s influence in France to check out their April report: ARK.io Monthly Update — April 2020 Edition.
-The April report also gives good insights in what’s coming up next.
+ARK is also the first blockchain company to be incorporated in France as a cooperative society – SCIC.
+I recommend anyone that is interested in Ark’s influence in France to check out their April report.
+The April report also gives good insights into what’s coming up next.

-I’ve always seen a lot of potential in Ark, and find it unfortunate to have seen their price decrease so much the past year.
-I’m currently not holding any ARK, as my portfolio is mainly in USDT right now.
-I’m still anticipating an overall drop in the market and have lower buy orders on BTC which will eventually be put into altcoins.
-I am however still actively following the project, and will most likely hold ARK again in the future to participate in their network.
+I’ve always seen a lot of potential in Ark and find it unfortunate to have seen their price decrease so much the past year.
+I am however still actively following the project and will most likely hold ARK again in the future to participate in their network.

-Voting for delegates provides a solid return, that is very pleasant for a token that is meant to be held long-term.
-The ARK Team is killing it at communication, and has a very active community.
-This combined with the experience within their team, makes it very reasonable to think that ARK will soon again be in the top-100 projects (currently #170).
+Voting for delegates provides a solid return that is very pleasant for a token that is meant to be held long-term.
+The ARK Team is killing it at communication and has a very active community.
+This, combined with the experience within their team makes it very reasonable to think that ARK will soon again be in the top-100 projects.

 I’m looking forward to everything the team will develop, and I’m looking forward to seeing more partners onboard their network.